daelmo/LibgdxTestground/README.md

 * settings are loaded from a properties file
 * implements stats for a person: walkingSpeed, ...
 * implement state machine for actor : dead, unconscious, working, sleeping
-* implemented dumb path finding
+* implemented straight path finding
-* implemented dumb task scheduler for person
+* implemented dumb task scheduler for an person
+* loading names for characters from JSON-file, assigning one randomly
+* walking activity finaly implemented, using different view directions for walking

 ## TODO

+* setting borders for scrolling of screen
+* drawing images for different growth of person
+* set setoff for drawing of character
 * implement activity KI for working state
 * implement activity "walking" with A* path finding
 * implement routines (like cooking) using a set of activities